fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 Implement a way to see the details of all users by doing a suitable HTTP request.

-List of users can for example, look as follows:
+The list of users can, for example, look as follows:

 ![](../../images/4/22.png)